EmptySpace206/Mind-Unbind/README.md

 Mind Unbind is an abstract, free-form drawing game.
 The goal is to draw a continuous curve, varying its directional flow, changing how it changes.

-The obstacle is the player's own doodling habits, making this a more challenging game than often expected.
+The obstacle?
+The player's own doodling habits, which make this an unexpectedly challenging game.

-The score is feedback on whether the player's effort to change overcame repetitive tendencies, 100 being the key threshold.
+The score indicates how the player's efforts at variation overcame repetitive tendencies.
+100 is a key threshold: as good as random, unintentional scribbling.

-Ultimately, it's a gamified exploration into both the influence of habit, and how its possible to 'unbind' from its often invisible grip.
+Will your mindful changes perform better than mindlessness?

 Note that the game segments the continuous curve (like the drawings below) into a series of discrete 'moves', which MovePredictionEngine processes.